First Steps

 - Ocean Temple Water (Very Risky): If desperate for fresh water at sea, the water around ocean monuments is sometimes drinkable.
 This is extremely dangerous due to guardians.

-, put it in your back slot to avoidExhaustion
+Barrel, put it in your back slot to avoidExhaustion.

 - You can fill a